Andreasgejlm/SwiftUIPlot/README.md

 ```

 The only necessary input argument is a Double array `yvals`, which contains the values that are to be plotted.

-**The y-values do not have to be normalized, or match the height of the view.**

-This is done automatically in the view.
 If only y-values are provided, the x-axis is numbered from 0 to yvals.count.

 ---